Mervhope144k/Mervhope144k/README.md

-- 👋 Hi, I’m @Mervhope144k
+- 👋 Hi, I’m Merveilles
-- 👀 I’m interested in python, Machine learning and Data science
+- 👀 I love python, and I have a dream to bring great contributions in the python community and in the field of Data science.
-- 🌱 I’m currently learning and I am a newbie, but very willing to participate and grow
+- 🌱 I am a ALX SE student and a Computer Engineering student at CPUT
-- 💞️ I’m looking to collaborate on projects, and participate
+- 💞️ I love my mom, Dad and siblings, my sweetheart and wife to be, I love cats and dogs (What irony!!!)
-- 📫 How to reach me +27692251673 on telegram and merveilleskatumba@gmail.com
+- 📫 reach me via +27692251673 and merveilleskatumba@gmail.com for collaboration
+- 👀 Watch out this repository because amazing things are coming

 <!---
 Mervhope144k/Mervhope144k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.